DisplayPort may refer to any of the following:

 1. DisplayPort, abbreviated as DP, is a digital audio and video interface created by VESA.
 Its connections come in two varieties: standard, (shown in the picture) and the smaller Mini DisplayPort.
 Despite the difference in size, both connection types transmit identical signals.

-DisplayPort cables are very similar to high-speed HDMI in terms of bandwidth but can have a much higher refresh rate at peak resolution (60 Hz vs. HDMI's 24 Hz).
+DisplayPort cables are very similar to high-speed HDMI in terms of bandwidth, but can have a much higher refresh rate at peak resolution (60 Hz vs. HDMI's 24 Hz).
 A DisplayPort-to-HDMI converter cable is available, to connect a DisplayPort to an HDMI port.

-2. In general, when referring to hardware connectivity, a display port is an opening the back or side of the computer that receives a monitor, projector, or TV cable.
-Today, the most common types of ports that could be considered a type of display port include DVI, HDMI, and VGA.
+2. In general, when referring to hardware connectivity, a display port is an opening in the computer that connects to a monitor, projector, or TV cable.
+Today, the most common types of display ports include DVI, HDMI, and VGA.